obsei/obsei/CONTRIBUTING.md

-Currently, we are not accepting any pull requests.
+Currently, as project is very early stages, we are not accepting any pull requests.
+We would love community's active contribution after few releases, first we want to shape the project with suggestion and feedback.
 If you want a feature or something doesn't work, please create an issue.